The California Conservation Corps

 Here are a few accomplishments since the program began:

 - Along with their natural resource work, all Corpsmembers advance their education in the CCC.
-In the last three years, more than 4,000 Corpsmembers worked to complete their high school diplomas.
+In the last five years, more than 3,000 Corpsmembers worked to complete their high school diplomas

 General Information About the CCC